Tony Stark (Marvel Cinematic Universe): Battling Vanko

-Six months later in 2011, Stark's fame has grown and he uses his Iron Man suit for peaceful means, resisting government pressure to sell his designs.
-He reinstitutes the Stark Expo to continue his father's legacy, but discovers that the palladium core in the arc reactor that keeps Stark alive and powers the armor is slowly poisoning him.
+Six months later in 2011, Stark's fame has grown, and he uses his Iron Man suit for peaceful means, resisting government pressure to sell his designs, while other inventors try to build their own power suits that imitate Stark's with no successes.
+He reinstitutes the Stark Expo to continue his father's legacy but discovers that the palladium core in the arc reactor that keeps Stark alive and powers the armor is slowly poisoning him.
 Growing increasingly reckless and despondent about his impending death, he appoints Pepper Potts CEO of Stark Industries.

 Stark competes in the Monaco Historic Grand Prix and is attacked mid-race by Ivan Vanko, who wields electrified whips powered by a miniature arc reactor.
 Stark dons his Mark V armor and defeats Vanko, but the suit is severely damaged.
 At his birthday party, Stark gets drunk while wearing the Mark IV suit.
 Rhodes dons Stark's Mark II prototype armor and tries to restrain him.
 The fight ends in a stalemate, so Rhodes confiscates the Mark II for the U.S. Air Force.

-Stark discovers a hidden message from his father, a diagram of the structure of a new element, which Stark synthesizes.
+Stark discovers a hidden message from his father, a diagram of the structure of a new element, which Stark successfully synthesizes and integrates into his arc reactor as a non-toxic replacement for palladium.
 At the Expo, Stark's rival Justin Hammer unveils Vanko's armored drones, led by Rhodes in a heavily weaponized version of the Mark II armor.
-Stark arrives in the Mark VI armor to warn Rhodes, but Vanko remotely takes control of both the drones and Rhodes' armor and attacks Iron Man.
+Stark arrives in the newly-built Mark VI armor to warn Rhodes, but Vanko remotely takes control of both the drones and Rhodes' armor and attacks Iron Man.
 Stark and Rhodes together defeat Vanko and his drones.
 After narrowly saving Pepper Potts from a self-destructing drone, they start a relationship.